-10.3 µm diameter beads with 480 nm/501 nm excitation/emission wavelengths are used in this study.

-An optimal bead volume fraction of 1% was determined empirically for the current application.
-Lower volume fractions may be possible with larger interrogation windows.

-While neutrally-buoyant beads are desired, sourcing tracer particles with optimal fluid mechanical properties (e.g., density, size, composition) and emission wavelength can prove challenging.
-In this study, beads slightly less dense than the glycerol solution were used (1050 kg/m3 compared to 1080 kg/m3).
-However, the hydrodynamic effects thereof are negligible, given that the duration of a typical experiment is far shorter than the time scale associated with buoyancy effects (i.e., 5 min and 20 min, respectively).
+IN VITRO CIRCULATORY SYSTEM SETUP

+Pump Setup

+Use a wire stripper tool to cut off the DC-end plug from the AC to DC adapter power source.

+Strip the coating off the power and ground wires and connect them to the input terminal of the pulse width modulation (PWM) voltage regulator.

+Connect the power and ground wires from the pump’s DC motor to the output terminal of the PWM voltage regulator.
+The PWM’s 7-segment display outputs the duty cycle (0% - 100%) used to achieve a variable voltage to the DC motor.

+Pump Calibration

+Prepare 200 mL of mock blood solution (see Section 3).

+Place tubing from the pump inlet to the beaker holding the mock blood solution.

+Place tubing from the pump outlet to an empty beaker.

+Select a desired duty cycle set-point (0% - 100%).
+Press the “On” button and start a timer.

+Stop the timer once the pump has transferred the entire volume of mock blood solution.
+Use this time to calculate the volumetric flow rate.

+Repeat steps 4.2.1 – 4.2.5 for at least 5 different duty cycle set-points to establish a least-squares regression curve.
+A minimum of three replicate points per duty cycle set-point is recommended.
+This relationship can be used to correlate the desired flow rate to the required PWM duty cycle.

 Video collection

 Image calibration

-Capture a still image of the resolution target or calibration reticle.

-Import this image into ImageJ to estimate the calibration constant (e.g., pixels/mm).
+Determine calibration ratio for the video imaging (see Section 2).

 Apparatus set up

-Place the PDMS phantom on the stage of the upright fluorescence microscope.
+Place the PDMS phantom on the stage of the fluorescence microscope.

-Connect the phantom to a gear pump and introduce the mock blood solution.
+Connect the phantom to the gear pump and introduce the mock blood solution.

-As an optional step, the phantom may be pre-filled with ethanol to facilitate full wetting, which may be particularly beneficial for models with smaller vessels and/or blind features (e.g., small perforators and aneurysm sacs, respectively).
+(Optional) Pre-fill the model with ethanol to facilitate full wetting, then flush and fill with mock blood solution.
+This may be particularly beneficial for models with smaller vessels and/or blind features.

+Set the pump motor controller for the desired flow rate based on the pump calibration curve.

-Run the pump for 1 to 5 minutes prior to experiment to ensure steady-state conditions.
+Run the pump for 1 - 5 min prior to the experiment to ensure steady-state conditions.

-Illuminate the field of view of the camera from the top with a through-objective illumination source.
-Select the filter according to the excitation wavelength of the fluorescent beads.
+Turn on the external lamp to illuminate the field of view.
+Select an appropriate filter based upon the excitation wavelength of the fluorescent beads.

 Adjust the imaging focal plane to the vessel mid-plane.
-This can be achieved by:

-using a focal length that maximizes the imaged vessel cross-section (e.g., when using phantoms with circular vessel cross sections); and/or indexing off of a phantom feature designed to facilitate identification of the vessel mid-plane.
+This can be achieved by using a focal length that maximizes the imaged vessel cross-section (e.g., when using phantoms with circular vessel cross sections); and/or indexing off of a phantom feature designed to facilitate identification of the vessel mid-plane.

 Video recording

-Select video recording parameters to optimize signal-to-noise ratio (SNR).
+Select the video recording parameters to optimize signal-to-noise ratio (SNR).
 Key parameters include exposure time, frame rate, and gain.

-Optimal SNR is typically achieved at the highest achievable frame rate that still allows sufficient bead exposure (maximum frame rate being limited by minimum exposure time).

-Gain can be used to amplify the signal, but this also increases sensor noise.

-If the maximum velocity can be estimated from other flow parameters (e.g., inlet volumetric flow rate), then a lower bound on the required frame rate can be estimated using the following relation21:

-fsampling>vmax∙ccalibrationhinterrogation window (1)

-where fsampling is the camera acquisition rate (Hz), vmax is the maximum expected velocity (mm/s), ccalibration is the calibration constant (pixels/mm), and hinterrogation window is the size of the interrogation window (pixels).

-If the sampling frame rate matches fsampling, maximum local velocities are not captured via cross-correlation of image pairs, since the distance traveled by tracer particles in between frames exactly matches the length scale of the interrogation windows.
-Therefore, the camera should be set to acquire images at a higher frame rate.

-For the current application, it was found that cross-correlation is optimized when tracer particles travel ≤ 20% of the interrogation window width per frame-pair (see Discussion section for further details).
+In this protocol we use a frame rate of 2000 fps, and a gain of 1.0.
+However, these parameters may vary based on application (see Discussion section for further details).

 Collect video and save in AVI format.

 Phantom clean up

-If bead-sticking is observed after an experiment, sonicate phantom in detergent.
+If bead-sticking is observed after an experiment, sonicate the phantom in an aqueous detergent solution using powers up to 70 W.

-Use of a pipe cleaner with matching diameter can also facilitate cleaning, although care must be taken to ensure the phantom is not damaged.

 Image Processing and Data Analysis